-LCEF Home Equity Loans are available to qualified Rostered Church Workers (RCWs) who have an existing mortgage.
+LCEF Home Equity Loans are available to qualified Rostered Church Workers (RCWs) for home improvements or other personal needs.
 Find out if you are a RCW.
 Prior to applying for a Home Equity Loan from LCEF, please check the list at the end of this page to verify that you reside in a state where this loan is available.

 Home Equity Loan program participants receive and give the “ministry dividend.”
 We ask that you also invest with LCEF in order to help us help other RCWs in the future.
 Your true investment is in helping others—just as others have helped you!